 This is without a doubt a way of finding a market niche.

 It is quintessential in any business development to be consistent.
 Assuming the entrepreneur has picked up the right idea, he must be consistent not only in its development but in its day-to-day management.
 Nothing is more effective than consistency when it comes to making your company, or your results, stand out.
-And this rule simple as it may seem applies to everything in life.
+As a business owner you need to invest your time and money in services which optimizes your process and Trinity would be a good place to start with if you would like to have your processes optimized.
+This rule simple as it may seem applies to everything in life.
 Sports, relationships and business included.
 Consistency is the habit that leads to successful businesses.
 Problems do come up all the time.
 And one has to adapt and reinvent things to cope with any unforeseen situations.
 But one must be productive in order to achieve success.
 In business like in so many other things in life if you are persistent you normally arrive.
 It is a little like the old story of The Tortoise and the Hare.
 It is consistency that makes the difference between winning or losing a race.
 In business it is of paramount importance.

 Is there such thing as luck in business?
 An important musician told me that a good part of his success was due to how lucky he had been throughout his musical career.
 ‘It is down to being in the right place at the right time’.
 He is a remarkable singer and guitarist but as he often points out, ‘there are hundreds of singers who are as good if not better than me’ but these competitors are not as consistent, and are probably not working hard enough to find their own luck by working their way up.
 Luck can be an extremely important factor, but it can only come along if you have all the right factors on your side.